-Reorder RADIUS servers, from top to bottom, to specify the order in which the IPS.
-Starting from the top-most server in the list, the IPS attempts to communicate with the authentication server.
+Reorder RADIUS servers, from top to bottom, to specify the order in which the IPS attempts to communicate with the authentication server.
 If unsuccessful, the IPS attempts to establish communication with the next server in the list.

-1. Select Authentication > Authentication Servers.
+1. Select Authentication > Authentication Servers > RADIUS Server Groups.
 2. Click the checkbox next to an existing RADIUS Group.
 3. Click Edit.
-4. In the RADIUS Servers panel, select the server and click the up or down arrow.
+4. In the RADIUS Servers panel of the Edit RADIUS Server Group dialog, select the server you want to reorder and click Move Up or Move Down.
 5. Click OK.